dext0s/cc-project-steganography-telegram-bot/README.md

 # cc-project-steganography-telegram-bot

-A Python-based Telegram bot to execute steganography technics and analysis from a smartphone.
+**A Python-based Telegram bot to execute steganography technics and analysis from a smartphone.**

+---
+# Application setup
+## Python requirements installation
+TO_DO
+## Telegram bot setup
+TO_DO
+## Run the application
+TO_DO
+## How to run tests
+TO_DO
+## Generate source documentation

+The source documentation is generated with [PyDoc](https://docs.python.org/es/3/library/pydoc.html).
+TO_DO how to run to generate documentation automatically

+---
+# CC Milestones

 ## Milestone 0.
 Problem description, git and GitHub setup